thegiftofgabes/10-spellblades/procedure.md

 ## Spell focus

-Register their spell focus and the Aptitude it reflects in their Profile.
+Record their spell focus and the Aptitude it reflects in their Profile.

 | Focus   | Aptitude    |
 | ------- | ----------- |